When did watching news broadcasts covering terrorist attacks become a spectator sport?

 When did this become something that received scores?
 Are we really just engaged in some sort of contest, and I just missed that memo?

-Yes, the news in the West is focusing on Paris.
+Yes, the news in the West is focusing on the Paris attacks.
 For Americans, this is because the French are our brothers.
 For better or for worse, the travails of your brother concern you more than the travails of your neighbor.
 In no way does that excuse ignorance of your neighbor’s difficulties.
 In no way does that say that French lives matter more than Lebanese lives or Iraqi lives or Brazilian lives or Japanese lives.
 That’s to say that when something happens to a person who’s close to you, you notice it.
 And you feel it.

 And, for the love of all that is holy, you support those people.
 Because they need it.